amaic/dijs-extensions-injection/README.md

-# npm-project-template
+# dijs-extensions-injection
-npm project template
+adds registration with decorators and reflection